JANUARY 9, 2019 - At the Downtown DoubleTree Hotel - 16TH & DODGE ST OMAHA, NEBRASKA

 The Outland Trophy – Tom Osborne Legacy Award is established to recognize an individual who is a “Winner On and Off the Field”.
 A national search is conducted and candidates are selected by the Outland Trophy Tom Osborne Legacy Award Committee.

-The Tom Osborne Legacy Award was presented — by Osborne to Bobby Bowden— at the Outland Trophy Dinner at the downtown Doubletree in Omaha.
+The Tom Osborne Legacy Award will be presented — by Osborne to Frank Solich— at the Werner Enterprises Outland Trophy Dinner at the downtown Doubletree in Omaha.